 Seafood, of course, is a popular item.
 Tourists and locals both enjoy crawfish, land crabs, and fish such as grouper, yellowtail and red snapper.
 For breakfast, boiled fish and grits are a favorite, as is homemade island bread.
 Other popular dishes include Bahamian stew fish (celery, onions, tomatoes, spices and fish), Bahamian crawfish, and peas n’ rice (pigeon peas with salt, pork or bacon, tomatoes, celery, rice, thyme and pepper) and Johnny cake (bread made with butter, milk, flour, sugar, salt and baking power).

-Epicureans will find indulgence in this region’s finest dining, from the Caribbean’s first five-diamond restaurant located at the Graycliff Hotel in Nassau, to celebrity-chef restaurants such as Nobuyuki Matsuhisa’s Nobu, as well as Chef Jean George Vergichten’s Restaurant Dune at One&Only and Todd English’s Olives, located in the casino at Atlantis, Paradise Island.
+Epicureans will find indulgence in this region’s finest dining, from the Caribbean’s first five-diamond restaurant located at the Graycliff Hotel in Nassau, to celebrity-chef restaurants such as Nobuyuki Matsuhisa’s Nobu, as well as Chef Jean George Vergichten’s Restaurant Dune at The Ocean Club, Fish by José Andrés at The Cove and Todd English’s Olives, located in the casino at Atlantis, Paradise Island.

 For authentic Bahamian restaurants in a laid-back environment, Arawak Cay is the area to visit.
 Known locally as “The Fish Fry,” Arawak Cay dates back to 1969 and has become an iconic spot serving Bahamian fare to millions of locals and visitors alike.
 Nowadays, it also features an open stage and seating for performances and concerts.